 If travelling by car, Tegg’s Nose Country Park may be found by following the Buxton Road (A537) out of Macclesfield.
 About 1 mile from Macc town centre, there is a sign to Tegg’s Nose off to the right, along Buxton Old Road.
 Follow Buxton Old Road for 1½ miles, and the entrance to Tegg’s Nose is on the right.
 There is a Visitor Centre adjacent to the car park here.

 Tegg’s Nose Country Park is a mixed habitat consisting of open heather moorland, meadows and woodlands.
 The park lies on Tegg’s Nose, a distinctive hill where footpaths take visitors to some exceptional viewpoints.
 Tegg’s nose used to be a quarry in Macclesfield of days gone by, and some of the old quarrying machinery is still strewn around the area.
 Now the park is for recreational use and there are some great walks around the area and some great views over Macclesfield and the Cheshire plain.
+There is a tea room in the Visitor Centre at Teggs Nose.
+This sells tea, coffee, drinks, cakes and other snacks, and is open daily from 9am to 5pm.

 The park can be explored by following Tegg’s Nose Trail (2½ miles), which leaves from the Visitor Centre, and takes you down from the windy summit to the shelter of the woodland 200m below.
 Unfortunately you also have to climb back up again, and the trail is fairly strenuous, so strong footwear is a must.
 The Gritstone Trail (a 35mile walk from Disley to Kidsgrove) passes through Tegg’s Nose Country Park.
 Also, two challenging bike rides start from Tegg’s Nose (see the Cycling section for details).